Leazael/scf-wiki/content/Encyclopædia/Factions/Religious/Celebrants of Vahamut.md

 # Celebrations
 Celebrations generally take the form of long festive processions, centred around the [[Palatium]] reliquaries, which supposedly contain fragments of [[Vahamut#Exhumation|Vahamut's corpse]].
 At the end of the procession, the reliquary is opened, and the fragment is used to draw a broth, which is subsequently consumed by the celebrants.

-Despite its recent origins, the Celebration of [[Vahamut]] has already had a considerable influence on the art, culture and religion of the forge.
+Despite its recent origins, the Celebration of [[Vahamut]] has already had a considerable influence on the art, culture and religion of the [[Crucible]].
 The music played during the processions has been used as a basis for many new [[Vanguardian|vanguardian]] music styles.